allisonabinger/YardHopper/Dev/Back-End/server/README.md

 ---

 ### Create a listing: POST /api/listings
 The endpoint will handle parsing the user information and generating the metadata for the db to query later.
 It accepts the listing data in the body.
+The userId will be added to the post by the server.

+**Request Header**
+`Authorization: Bearer ${idToken}`

 **Request Endpoint Example**
 POST https://yardhopperapi.onrender.com/api/listings/